francistrudeau/LILPHISHY/README.md

 Click `Load unpacked` and find the directory you cloned.

 Other browsers might be different, you'll have to figure it out.

-`denyFilter` in `content_script.js` is a deny list.
-Crawler won't crawl to any site that matches the `denyFilter` regex.

-`startPage` in `content_script.js` is the page the script resets to if it gets stuck on one domain for very long.